EricSense/TouchAI/README.md

 **The hardware-aware AI runtime — the layer between every AI model and every physical machine on earth.**

-Every major platform shift in computing has been won by whoever controlled the layer everything else runs on.
-Intel owned the chip.
-Microsoft owned the OS.
-AWS owned the cloud.
-CUDA owned AI training compute. **TouchAI's bet: the next layer to own is the hardware-aware AI runtime.**

 ## The founding insight

-That layer doesn't exist yet.
-Not really.
  TouchAI gives AI a live, dynamic understanding of silicon, thermal, power, memory, sensors, peripherals, history, and user context — and adapts execution in real time.

 ## Three pillars